openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/HETERO.md

 ### Sample Usage

-Inference Engine sample programs can use the Heterogeneous plugin used with the `-d` option:
+OpenVINO™ sample programs can use the Heterogeneous plugin used with the `-d` option:

 ```sh
 ./hello_classification <path_to_model>/squeezenet1.1.xml <path_to_pictures>/picture.jpg HETERO:GPU,CPU